sitegeist/Sitegeist.Slipstream/README.md

 "Quantum slipstream transcends the normal warp barrier by penetrating the quantum barrier with a focused quantum field."

-The slipstream package allows to render tags that are later deduplicated and moved to another position like the document header.
+The slipstream package allows to define header requirements with presentational fusion.
+This is done by labeling the tags with a special attribute.
+They are later deduplicated and moved to another position like the document header.
 This allows to define additional the JS and CSS requirements directly with the fusion components.

-The deduplication and node-transfer happens in a dedicated http-component to ensure the fusion caching still works as
+The deduplication and node-transfer happens in a dedicated http-component to ensure the fusion caching still works as expected.
-expected.

 ### Authors & Sponsors